Economy of Mozambique: Rebounding growth

 The resettlement of war refugees and successful economic reform have led to a high natural increase rate: the average growth rate from 1993 to 1999 was 6.7%; from 1997 to 1999, it averaged more than 10% per year.
 The devastating floods of early 2000 slowed GDP growth to a 2.1%; estimates point to a full recovery in 2001.
 The government projects have caused the economy to continue to expand between 7%-10% a year for the next 5 years, although rapid expansion in the future hinges on several major foreign investment projects, continued economic reform, and the revival of the agriculture, transportation, and tourism sectors.
 More than 75% of the population engages in small scale agriculture, which still suffers from inadequate infrastructure, commercial networks and investment.
 Yet 88% of Mozambique's arable land is still uncultivated; focusing economic growth in this sector is a major challenge for the government.

 Low inflation

 The government's tight control of spending and the money supply, combined with financial sector reform, successfully reduced inflation from 70% in 1994 to less than 5% from 1998 to 1999.
 Rates spiked in 2000, however, to a rate of 12.7% due to economic disruptions stemming from the devastating floods.
-Starting 2001 the inflation was in the range of 5%-12%.
+Starting 2001 the inflation was in the range of 5% and 12%.